The cocktails below rotate from time to time. Featuring seasonal favorites or maybe just something that caught our eye!

 Currently, Bordeaux style.
 Label will vary.

 We don't have room for taps & kegs.
 And there are SO many excellent brewers nearby (which we urge you to visit).
-However, we do keep a few cans or bottles in the fridge because, when the mood strikes, a cold beer is a thing of beauty.
+However, we do keep a few cans and bottles in the fridge because, when the mood strikes, a cold beer is a thing of beauty.

 Designated driver?
 Had enough for the evening?
 Had enough forever?